juliangruendner/ds_develop/build_from_images/opal_poll/README.md

 export POLL_QUEUE_SERVER='' # e.g. '-q 123.12.12.12:443' , queue server host and port(usually 443), the -q prefix is important
-export POLL_OPAL_SERVER=''  # e.g. '-o 123.12.12.12:443' , opal server host and port, if left blank defaults to '-o datashield_opal:8443', which is correct for a pure docker setup export POLL_THREADS=''      # e.g. '-t 5' number of poll threads defaults to 2
+export POLL_OPAL_SERVER=''  # e.g. '-o 123.12.12.12:443' , opal server host and port, if left blank defaults to '-o datashield_opal:8443', which is correct for a pure docker setup export POLL_THREADS=''      # e.g. '-t 5' number of poll threads defaults to 2 export CHECK_SERVER_CERT='' # e.g. '-c' activate checking sever certificate - this adds extra security, however this results in your poll mechanism not working if your certificate is not correct

 ### Installing your own ssl certificate

-To install your own ssl certificate you can either use the user interface or the command line tools we have provided
+To install your own ssl certificate for opal you can either use the user interface or the command line tools we have provided

 - command line tools:
 1. exchange the opalcert.pem and opalkey.pem files with your own certificate files, but make sure, that the filename stays the same.